| A JOURNEY TO DAWSON Written expressly for the Klondike Nugget. Never again in the world's history will the scenes of 1897-98 be duplicated

 heavily laden boats and nothing but strong arms to furnish the motive power for

+avoiding the many agents of destruction in this swiftly flowing stream.
 As the skillful pilot drops and drifts his boat down this bad piece of water,

 backing up full speed, now drifting across the river, now full speed ahead,